According to the Economist’s Safe City Index, London is the 14th safest city in the world.

 Be sure to avoid unlicensed taxis or cabs, as they are usually scammers.
 Instead, take an Uber or black cab.

 Be careful of going home by bus at night on the weekends.
 During the day it is fine but at night, there may be many drunk passengers.
-It is, unfortunately, not uncommon that drunk men like to take advantage of women, especially when they’re alone.
+It is, unfortunately, not uncommon that drunk men like to take advantage of women in London, especially when they’re alone.

 Payment Methods for London’s Public Transportation